-In addition, in order to prevent any food violating the Act from human consumption, the MHLW will continue to improve its inspection system so that inspection results will be obtained in a shorter period of time.
+In addition, in order to prevent any food violating the Act from human consumption, the MHLW will continue to carry out inspections whose results can be obtained in a shorter period of time.

 d.
 Cancellation of strengthening of monitoring inspections